Exact and Heuristic Computation of the Scanwidth of Directed Acyclic Graphs: Exact methods

 \item For $|W|\geq 2$ such that $G[W]$ is weakly connected, $\Qdash\rpsw (G) > k$ if and only if $\deltain (W) > k$ or $(W\setminus \{\rho \} ,R\cup \{\rho \} ) \ssdash\rpsw (G) >k$ for all roots $\rho$ of $G[W]$. \end{enumerate} \end{corollary}

 With this corollary in mind, we can set up a dynamic programming procedure, described in \cref{alg:dynamic_program_XP}.
 The algorithm involves the use of a `table', denoted by $T$, to store previously calculated results.
 At the cost of more space, the recursive procedure can first check if a result is already known, thereby saving time.
+See \cref{fig:dp_alg} for an example where $G[W]$ consists of two weakly connected components, each with a single root, so the algorithm recurses on two ordered 2-partitions (assuming $k$ is not too small, which would prevent the recursive calls).

 Before \cref{thm:dynamic_programXP} formally states correctness of the algorithm, we need two lemmas that help to further bound the number of considered sets in the algorithm and consequently its time complexity.